mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 tab -> switch between the two file explorer windows
 ```

-for those with problems with alsa audio (it defaults to hdmi):
+# For those with problems with alsa audio (it defaults to hdmi):
 1 - run
 ```
 cat /proc/asound/cards